4. MathML preferences

 Dialog box displayed by the "Choose font from list" button

 Alternatively, you may use the "Choose font file" button found at the very right of each font field.
-This button displays the standard file chooser which allows you to specify any .ttf font file, whether this font has been installed or not on your system.
+This button displays the standard file chooser which allows you to specify any .ttf or .otf font file, whether this font has been installed or not on your system.

 4.1.
 Bundled math fonts